 On these occasions, it may be helpful to talk things over with someone outside the family.

-If you feel like this then please contact me in one of the following ways;
+If you feel like this then please contact the hospice either by phone or email via our Contact Us page.

 The Bereavement Service is mainly for the family and friends of the people who have used our services but we know that in general, bereavement services struggle to provide immediate support, so if you have a bereavement where the person has not used our services, the same support will be given to you, and you can use any of the above methods to contact me.